 Later, Williamson expressed to media members how much the legend’s game inspired his own:

 “Kobe meant a lot to me growing up.
 I had both jerseys, 8 and 24, growing up.
 I feel like I study his footwork game.
-I think he’s [in the] top two of all time…one of the greatest taken away from us too soon.
+I think he’s top two of all time…one of the greatest taken away from us too soon.
 But his impact will forever be part of this game.
 He’s a legend.
 Legends never die, so he will forever be remembered.”

 Williamson also mentioned he never had the opportunity to meet Bryant.